JMendes1995/py_rule_based/README.md

 ```

 ## Python Notebook
-We highly recommend you to use this [python notebook](notebook-py-rule-based.ipynb) if you are interested in playing with py_rule_based
+We highly recommend you to use this [python notebook](notebook-py-rule-based.ipynb) if you are interested in playing with py_rule_based.

 ## Related Projects
 Please check [py_heideltime](https://github.com/JMendes1995/py_heideltime) if you are interested in extracting temporal expressions using Heideltime Temporal Tagger.